-In early 2018, we treated the first patient in a clinical trial in Japan for CLBS12 for use in CLI taking advantage of the paradigm of potential conditional approval for regenerative medicine products established by new regulations in Japan for products that show sufficient safety evidence and some evidence of efficacy.
-We also recently reported preliminary top-line data from the 6-month follow-up of patients in a clinical trial using CD34+ cells to treat CMD (CLBS16).
-Additionally, we currently have an open IND for CLBS14, a program that is now poised to commence a single Phase 3 confirmatory trial for registration in the U.S. in patients with NORDA.
-Actual initiation of that trial is contingent upon the acquisition of sufficient funding to give us confidence that we could complete the trial uninterrupted.
+In early 2018, we treated the first patient in a clinical trial in Japan for HONEDRA® for use in CLI taking advantage of the paradigm of potential conditional approval for regenerative medicine products established by new regulations in Japan for products that show sufficient safety evidence and some evidence of efficacy.
+We also recently reported complete data from the 6-month follow-up of patients in a clinical trial (ESCaPE-CMD) using CD34+ cells to treat CMD (CLBS16).
+Additionally, we currently have an open IND for OLOGOTM, a program for which discussions continue with FDA to define phase 3 trial size and scope for registration in the U.S. in patients with NORDA.